AutoV: Loss-Oriented Ranking for Visual Prompt Retrieval in LVLMs: Proposed Approach: AutoV

-In this section, we present AutoV for optimal visual prompt retrieval.
-Our framework includes four critical components: (1) feature extraction of prompt candidates, (2) candidate ranking consisting of modality interaction and single-modality mapping modules, (3) reward loss supervision along with automated data generation, and (4) an efficient inference pipeline.
+In this section, we propose the AutoV for optimal visual prompt retrieval.
+Our framework includes four critical components: (1) feature extraction of prompt candidates, (2) candidate ranking consisting of modality interaction and single-modality mapping modules, (3) reward loss supervision along with automated data generation pipeline, and (4) an efficient and robust inference pipeline.
 The overall architecture is illustrated in Figure~\ref{fig:main}, where the four modules are color-coded for clarity.
 Best viewed in color.